nedpals/opentaxjs/RULES_SPEC.md

 **Conditional Input Rules:**
 - The `when` condition follows the same syntax as other conditional logic in the specification
-- Conditions can reference other input variables to create dependency chains
+- Conditions can reference other input variables using the `$` prefix (e.g., `$income_type`)
-- Variables with unsatisfied `when` conditions are considered optional and may be omitted
+- Variables with unsatisfied `when` conditions are **not required** and may be omitted from input
+- Variables with satisfied `when` conditions become **required** and must be provided
 - Circular dependencies between input conditions are not allowed
 - The evaluation order should be determined by dependency analysis

+**Implementation Behavior:**
+- Input validation occurs before rule processing begins
+- Conditional inputs are evaluated using a temporary context with provided inputs
+- If a `when` condition cannot be evaluated (e.g., references missing inputs), the input is assumed **required** for safety
+- Validation rules that reference conditional inputs will be skipped if those inputs are not available
+- This allows complex validation scenarios without breaking when optional inputs are omitted

 **Declaration Rules:**
 - Variable names must not include prefixes (`$` or `$$`) in declarations